aaron555/csv2map/README.md

 # csv2map
-A fork of fail2ban-analyse providing more generic point location mapping from CSV containing coordinates and a label
+A fork of fail2ban-analyse providing more generic point location mapping from CSV containing coordinates and one or more data item(s) which form label(s).

-Currently only supports 3 column CSV input - latitude,longitude,label.
-Must have exactly one header line, and third element (header entry for labels) will be used to title all the labels (pop-ups)
+Converts arbitrary size CSV input - latitude,longitude,label1[,label2,label3,...] to GeoJSON feature set, to plot all points as a map overlay

+CSV must have exactly one header line, and it must contain at least as many columns as all the subsequent data.
+There must be at least one data line, and at least one column of labels (min 3 columns in total)
+The first column MUST be the decimal latitude and the second column MUST be the decimal longitude.
+This will be assumed and headers ignored.
+Each subsequent column contains the labels, which will be displayed (preceded by respective header column) on the relevant pop-up

+Each popup on the map will contain the latitude and longitude in bold on the first line, and then contain an additional line for each additional column in the CSV
+Each subsequent line of the pop-up will be in form "Header: data" and the feature 'name' property will be the first item of data (column 3)

 See header comments for more information (and fail2ban-analyse README)